kevinchatham/backup.ps1/README.md

 - ⌨️ **Cmdlet-Style Usage**: Run backups with a clear, verb-noun command: `Invoke-RoboBackup`.
 - 🎨 **Interactive UI**: A colorful, user-friendly menu to guide you through backups without memorizing parameters.
 - 📄 **JSON Configuration**: Define all your regular backup jobs in a simple `robobackup.json` file.
-- 📝 **Detailed Logging**: Every backup operation creates a unique, timestamped log file.
+- 📝 **Comprehensive Logging**: Every session is fully recorded, and each Robocopy operation creates a unique, timestamped log file.
 - 🧹 **Automatic Log Rotation**: Keeps the 100 most recent log files and deletes older ones to save space.
 - 💨 **Dry Run Mode**: Simulate any backup operation without actually copying, moving, or deleting files.